-Each team will submit a research concept, which will be discussed with other students, as well as the lecturers.
-The research concept describes the chosen topic, the case study and the methods that will be employed in the research.
+Each team will submit a research concept, which will be discussed with other students and the lecturers.
 The research concept is 2-3 pages long and discusses the following points:

 - Short description of the case study and contextualization of the case in broader scientific debates. - Problem statement and research questions.
 These shall be developed based on the relevant literature either specifically related to the case or the issue/topic more broadly. - Methods.
 Briefly describe the methods and elaborate on the access to the field, sampling. - Interview guideline (as an attachment). - Schedule and responsibilities within your team.
 Including: Contacting respondents, field work, data analysis, writing the report, preparing the presentation, and meetings within the team. - Open questions - Bibliography